How to Buy Marketing Automation That Won't Break After Six Months

 The pitch

-Coordinate email, social, direct mail, and sales outreach from one platform for consistent messaging across all touchpoints
+Coordinate email, social, direct mail, and sales outreach from one platform for consistent messaging.

 The reality

-Demo environment has 6+ months of perfect, clean data with no duplicates, bounces, or unsubscribes
+Demo environment has months of perfect, clean data with no duplicates, bounces, or unsubscribes.

-They've never actually used their own product at scale.
-Real environments are messy and their tooling can't handle it.
-Demand they use your actual data during the demo or walk away.
+They've never operated their own product at scale.
+Real environments are messy, and the tooling routinely can't handle it.
+Insist on demoing with your actual data or move on.

-Billing is intentionally opaque and designed to obscure true costs.
-Expect surprise charges, contact counting gotchas, and forced plan upgrades within 90 days.
+Billing is intentionally opaque and designed to obscure true cost.
+Expect surprise charges, contact-counting gotchas, and forced plan upgrades within the first quarter.

-Implementation timeline estimate comes back in round numbers (8 weeks, 12 weeks) without asking about your current tech stack
+Implementation timeline estimate comes back in round numbers (8 weeks, 12 weeks) without any questions about your current tech stack.

-They have no idea what implementation actually involves and will blame you when it takes 6+ months.
+They have no working model of what implementation actually involves and will pin overruns on you when it takes much longer.
 Generic estimates ignore data quality issues and integration complexity.

-Sales engineer takes over 30 seconds to switch between modules during demo or has to 'refresh' screens multiple times
+Sales engineer takes a long beat to switch between modules during demo, or has to refresh screens repeatedly.

-Platform performance is terrible under real conditions.
-Your team will waste hours daily waiting for pages to load, especially as your database grows.
+Platform performance is poor under real conditions.
+Marketing operations will burn hours daily waiting for pages to load, especially as the database grows.

-When asked for customer references, they only provide customers who've been live for less than 6 months
+When asked for customer references, they only provide customers who've been live for less than six months.

 Long-term customers are unhappy and retention is poor.
-Platform limitations emerge after the initial setup honeymoon period, causing customer churn.
+Platform limitations emerge after the initial setup phase, driving churn.

-Vendor requires you to sign an NDA before showing 'advanced features' or roadmap items that were mentioned in the initial demo
+Vendor requires an NDA before showing 'advanced features' or roadmap items mentioned in the initial demo.

-During technical questions, sales engineer defers to 'post-sale implementation team' for basic workflow configuration
+On technical questions, sales engineers defer to a 'post-sale implementation team' for basic workflow configuration.

-The platform is too complex for their own sales engineers to operate competently.
-Your team will struggle with basic tasks and require expensive consulting.
+The platform is too complex for the vendor's own pre-sales team to operate competently.
+Your team will struggle with routine work and require expensive consulting.

 Get the Marketing Automation buying cheat sheet